ArrinPaul/health-surveillance/README.md

 # Health Surveillance System

-A comprehensive Smart Health Surveillance System for monitoring waterborne diseases and community health using AI-powered analytics, real-time environmental data, and interactive mapping.
+A comprehensive web-based health surveillance system designed for monitoring water quality, disease outbreaks, and community health in India.
+The system supports 15 Indian languages and includes AI-powered features for health assistance and recommendations.

 ## Features